awsdocs/amazon-mq-developer-guide/doc_source/security-api-authentication-authorization.md

 }
 ```

-For more information, see [Step 2: Create an IAM User and Get Your AWS Credentials](amazon-mq-setting-up.md#create-iam-user) and [Never Modify or Delete the Amazon MQ Elastic Network Interface](connecting-to-amazon-mq.md#never-modify-delete-elastic-network-interface)\.
+For more information, see [Step 2: create an IAM user and get your AWS credentials](amazon-mq-setting-up.md#create-iam-user) and [Never Modify or Delete the Amazon MQ Elastic Network Interface](connecting-to-amazon-mq.md#never-modify-delete-elastic-network-interface)\.

-## Amazon MQ REST API Permissions Reference<a name="security-api-permissions-reference"></a>
+## Amazon MQ REST API permissions reference<a name="security-api-permissions-reference"></a>

 The following table lists Amazon MQ REST APIs and the corresponding IAM permissions\.